+Internship Evaluation

-Student Name: Date: Company Name: Supervisor Name: Did you share this evaluation with your intern?
-Yes or No Did you share this evaluation with your intern?
+Student Name: Date:

+Company Name: Supervisor Name:

+Did you share this evaluation with your intern?
 Yes or No Is it okay to share this information with the intern?
 Yes or No Note: This evaluation helps our students complete their senior portfolio.
-Is it okay for the student t include this evaluation in their portfolio?
+Is it okay for the student to include this evaluation in their portfolio?
 Yes or No

 This page is to provide additional feedback from the supervisor to the Department of Automotive Technology about the Internship.

+Required Supervisor Signature Here: